DarkJets-hep/excitedquarks-rivet/README.md

 ```
 The plots will be saved to a new directory: rivet-plots/MCR_EXCITEDQUARKS_P .
 #### The following plots will be produced:
-- Number of events vs Invariant mass of the leading dijet system
 - Number of events vs Particle energy
 - Number of events vs Particle pseudorapidity
 - Number of  events vs Particle azimuthal angle
 - Number of events vs Particle transverse momentum
 - vs Total multiplicity
 - vs Total charged multiplicity
+- Number of events vs Invariant mass of the leading dijet system (for MCR_EXCITEDQUARKS_M.cc only)